bbli/docker-neovim/README.md

 Finally, the `dotfiles` folder is for your `.vimrc` and `.bashrc`, `.gitconfig` and any other configuration files for vim or command line utilities, such as git.

 ## Building Customized Neovim
-If you want your own customized neovim, but don't want to mount your dotfiles everytime, you can build a new docker image by replacing the `.vim` and `dotfiles folders` in this repository with your own and then run
+If you want your own customized neovim, but don't want to mount your dotfiles everytime, you can build a new docker image by replacing the `.vim` and `dotfiles` folder in this repository with your own and then run
 ```
 docker build -t YOUR_NAME_FOR_THIS_CONTAINER .
 ```